Knife legislation: Norway

 According to Norwegian law, one can spend up to 6 months in prison for purposefully bringing a knife or similar sharp tool especially suited for causing bodily harm to a public place, or for helping others do so.
 The law does not cover knives or other tools worn or used for work, outdoor pursuits, or similar reputable purposes.
 Note that this includes bringing knives in one's car.
 It is also illegal to buy, own, or store switchblade knives, butterfly knives, and stilettos.

 Poland

-All kinds of knives are regarded as dangerous tools, but are not considered weapons under Polish law, so no restriction related to weapons apply.
-The exception is a blade hidden in an object that doesn't look like a weapon (a sword in an umbrella, a dagger in a shoe, etc.).
-It is legal to sell, buy, trade, and possess any knives, and Polish law does not prohibit carrying a knife in a public place.
-However, certain prohibitions on possessing so-called "dangerous tools" may apply during mass events.
+All kinds of knives are regarded as dangerous tools in the context of their usage in attack or self defense, but are not considered weapons under Polish law, so no restriction related to weapons apply.
+The exception is a blade hidden in an object that doesn't look like a weapon (a swordcane, a belt buckle knife, etc.).
+It is legal to sell, buy, trade, and possess any knives, and there is no restriction on blade length, type or shape.

+Polish law does not prohibit carrying a knife in a public place; however, it is a misdemeanour to possess a knife, machete or "similar dangerous object" when other factors present can led the police to determine an intention to commit crime.
+This most often include publicly carrying unsheathed blade, participating in fights (even without using the knife) or making public threats.
+This misdemeanour law also applies to citizens attending a sport event or travelling in organized group to said event, aiming to prevent the football hooligan violence.
+The Polish Misdemeanour Code also outlaws possession of "dangerous tools and materials" during mass events and public gatherings.
+It is also worth noting that any object with distinguishable "blade" is covered by this law, including broken glass bottles.
+In all of the above misdemeanours, if the person is convicted, the bladed object is always forfeitured.